Michael Chandler: Ultimate Fighting Championship

 On September 17, 2020, it was announced that Chandler had signed a contract with the UFC and served as a backup for a title bout between Khabib Nurmagomedov and Justin Gaethje at UFC 254.

 Chandler made his promotional debut against Dan Hooker at UFC 257 on January 24, 2021.
 He won the fight via technical knockout in the first round.
 This win earned him the Performance of the Night award.

 Chandler faced long–time veteran Charles Oliveira for the vacant UFC Lightweight Championship, following former champion Khabib Nurmagomedov's retirement, while headlining UFC 262 on May 15, 2021.
-Despite nearly finishing Oliveira in round one, Chandler lost the fight via technical knockout early in the second round.
+Despite having success in the first round and nearly finishing Oliveira, Chandler lost the fight via technical knockout early in the second round.

 Chandler faced former UFC Interim Lightweight Champion Justin Gaethje at UFC 268 on November 6, 2021.
 After a back-and-forth fight, Chandler lost the bout via unanimous decision.
 This bout earned the Fight of the Night award.
 The bout was also regarded as the Fight of the Year by the UFC and various mixed martial arts media outlets.